Have you ever tried to write Japanese on Genkouyoushi?

 Write a quotation mark and a letter in the same cell

 Please give one cell for each quotation mark.

-At the end of a quote, a period and a quotation mark are in the same cell.
+A period and a quotation mark are in the same cell at the end of a quote.

 If it’s happened in the last cell, please write a letter, a period and a quotation mark in the same cell.
 Quite crowded!

 Now you know how to avoid these sinful mistakes and write Japanese on Genkouyoushi better than before.